TWO NUMBERS ARE CALLED reciprocals of one another if their product is 1.

 We may rewrite any fraction as the numerator

 That rule in the box is called The Definition of Division.
-Division is stated in terms of multiplication, just as subtraction can be stated in terms of addition: a − b = a + (−b).
+Division is defined in terms of multiplication, just as subtraction can be defined in terms of addition: a − b = a + (−b).
 (Lesson 3.)

 Problem 7.
 Rewrite each of the following according to The Definition of Division.